2zqa/AnnoyanceFix/README.md

 ## Feedback

-The aim of this mod is to fix simple issues, like tool efficiency and unexplainable/unapologetic behavior of some blocks.
-I.e. bugfixes, not new features!
 Got any suggestions on what I should add next?
 Feel free to let me know by [creating issue](https://github.com/2zqa/AnnoyanceFix/issues/new).
 Know how to code and want to do it yourself?
 Then look below on how to get started.

 ## Contributing
 Thanks for considering contributing!
 To get started: